Ballinhassig AFC

 2. Reporting of accidents

-Accidents that occur as a result of the clubs activities or while a member is participating in the club’s activities must be investigated, recorded on the accident report form (form attached in the appendix) and a copy sent to the Club Secretary within 5 days of the accident occurring.
+Accidents that occur as a result of the clubs activities or while a member is participating in the club’s activities must be investigated, recorded on an accident report report and a copy sent to the Safety Officer, Chairperson or Child Welfare Officer within 5 days of the accident occurring.

 2.1 Serious accidents and fatalities

-Serious accidents or fatalities must be reported to the club secretary as soon as possible.
-If the club secretary is not available the other committee members must be informed
+Serious accidents or fatalities must be reported to the Safety Officer, Chairperson or Child Welfare Officer as soon as possible.
+If neither the Chairperson or Child Welfare Officer is not available the other committee members must be informed

 3. First aid